marounmelhem/jekyll-now/_posts/2019-01-05-mongodb-vs-mysql.md

 - MongoDB tools you should use
 - Let's talk about mySQL
 - MongoDB vs mySQL (head to head comparison)
-- Live MongoDB vs mySQL performance, scalability, ease of use test using: Laravel framework with VueJS
+- Live MongoDB vs mySQL performance, scalability, ease of use test using Laravel framework with VueJS